 - Community Events

 - South Fayette Connect Magazine

 - Building Inspections

 - Financial Management

 A Township of the First Class

-South Fayette Township, a local government, serves its citizens and taxpayers under the First Class Township Code.
+South Fayette Township is one of 2,562 municipalities, or local governments, in Pennsylvania.
+South Fayette serves its citizens and taxpayers under the First Class Township Code.
 According to the Pennsylvania State Association of Township Supervisors, townships are the oldest form of organized government in the United States, dating back to the 1600s.
 English settlers brought with them the concept of townships, which became the first political subdivisions in the New World, and William Penn began establishing townships in Pennsylvania as early as 1683.

 South Fayette Township was established March 16, 1842.
 In 1899, townships were designated as first or second class depending on population density.
 South Fayette had at least 300 people per square mile, so it was classified as first class and therefore received greater power to deal with growth and avoid annexation by neighboring townships.

 South Fayette Township is home to a variety of businesses, including the Children's Hospital of Pittsburgh of UPMC South Center and Topgolf.
 Developments such as Newbury Market, The Piazza at South Fayette Township, The Gateway Shops, The Crossings at South Fayette, Abele Business Park, The Piazza, Bursca Business Park and others have been launched thanks to easy access to the South Fayette/Bridgeville interchange of Interstate 79.
 Many of the township's small businesses, such as the historic Portman's Farm Market, are family-owned or independently operated.